nilsteampassnet/TeamPass/readme.txt

 * Issue 187:	After LDAP support is configured every user (except admin) must exist in ldap
 * The folder structure is automatically expanded can there be a feature / option to disable that
 * mail notification when selecting an item
-* script that permit to change the SALT (see db_patch.php)
 * import from "Password safe" tool
 * settings page. manage settings via table and do a loop in order to display options.
 * Suggestion: Password copy button in search results
 * Would it be possible to add support for syslog?
 It would be a nice feature to be able to log all activity to a third syslog server.
 This would be mainly for security and auditing.
 * Do your think your can support yubikey ?
-* Issue 231:	How to Restrict Admin from Viewing items
-* 239: Old label of item is shown.
-Gets fixed only after you click on the item in "last items seen" bar.
 * Issue 242:	Feature Request: SALT Key Sync with LDAP
 * Issue 228:	What if you forget your SALT Key?
 How to reset?
-Issue 247:	backup restore not working
+* Issue 247:	backup restore not working => SEEMS OK after test.
+Ask for more details.
+* Tree view => cookie collapse or not
+* Tree search => if big list then the view doesn't scroll down to the found folder
+* admin.queries.php => MYSQL error on REGEXP

 ------------------------------------------  CHANGELOG  ----------------------------------------------
 v2.1.4
-* Improved: 232, #31 (new setting option for dynamic list) ,
+* Improved: SF232, #31 (new setting option for dynamic list) ,
 	#27 (new subfolders only associated to the same roles as the parent folder)
 	#33 (folder management in items page)
-* Corrections: 237, 240, 243 , #29, #25,  #32 , #36 , #37 , #39 , #40
+* Corrections: SF237, SF240, SF243 , #29, #25,  #32 , #36 , #37 , #39 , #40
+NEW corrections: SF239
+NEW improvements: SF231:	How to Restrict Admin from Viewing items NEW improvement: Changing SALT key from admin pages

 2.1.2
 * improved upgrade connection errors and automatic credentials import